gwu-libraries/sfm-ui/docs/userguide.rst

   * Select Deduplicate if you only want one instance of every post.
 This will clean up your data, but will make the export take longer.

-  * Item start date/end date allow you to define when you want data from, as embedded in each post.
+  * Item start date/end date allow you to limit the export based on the date each post was created.

-  * Harvest start date/end date allow you to define when you want data from based on your harvest dates.
+  * Harvest start date/end date allow you to limit the export based on the harvest dates.

   * When you have the settings you want, click *Save*.
-At this point, you will be redirected to the export screen.
-When the export is complete, the files will appear for you to click on and download.
+You will be redirected to the export screen.
+When the export is complete, the files, along with a README file describing what was included in the export and the collection, will appear for you to click on and download.
 You will receive an email as well when your export completes.

+  * To help understand each category of meta-data in each export, see :ref:`data-dictionaries`.

+For the advanced processing provided by ELK, see :ref:`Commandline exporting/processing`.